Find Accommodation in South Africa

 Mariannhill Monastery – a gentle space of beauty and peace

-I'm looking at the incredible interior of the church of the Monastery of Mariannhill and realising why, despite its being years since last I was here, it had such a profound effect on me as a 16-year-old (See photos at this link).
+I’m looking at the incredible interior of the church of the Monastery of Mariannhill and realising why, despite its being years since last I was here, it had such a profound effect on me as a 16-year-old.

 During my third year of high school I sang with a choir that recorded Franz Schubert's mass no 2 in G standing within this sanctuary.
 It was one of the most intense experiences of my life.
 The sound we managed to evoke in this place of God was not only incredible, it was impressive and, as young people only beginning to form opinions and views on the world, I felt I had touched something within and without that I would endeavour to recreate again and again in my life.